 As operator, it is your obligation to learn about your equipment and its proper maintenance.
 This is not a comprehensive technical service manual.
 Nor will it make the reader into an expert mechanic.
 Its aim is to aid you in maintaining your unit properly.

 Unit Identification

 MODELS INCLUDED

 This manual covers the operating instructions for:

-M944T3 and M40C3 marine and commercial generator sets, which use the 944 engine block, turbocharged.
+M944T3 and M944T3G turbocharged marine generator sets, using the 944 engine block.